Anki Review // Is It Really The Best App To Learn Chinese?

 Dong Chinese Review 💡 Your Next Vocabulary Tool

-Dong Chinese Review – Alphabet Course, Tone Trainer, Speech Recognition.
-Find out more about Dong Chinese and their vocabulary-based exercises.
+Dong Chinese Review // Find out more about Dong Chinese and their vocabulary-based exercises as we tell you what’s hot, and what’s not with Dong Chinese.

 As I am a big proponent of listening to and realising patterns from common phrases and sentences.
 I use Anki mainly as a tool for repetitions and review of sentences.